joshhalley/LTRENT-2527-CLEUR-2023/Task 4 Python/Task4.md

 ### Change device hostname

 Using the outputs from the previous call, we have the below script which is used to modify any variables for this device.
-To demonstrate we will modify the hostname of the BR2 Edge 1 to BR2-EDGE-TEST Observe the payload format for this request.
+To demonstrate we will modify the hostname of the BR2-EDGE11 to BR2-EDGE-TEST Observe the payload format for this request.
 The sample can be taken from the APIDOCS (swagger)

 ```Changing hostname to BR2-EDGE1-TEST```